bwRavencl/ControllerBuddy/README.md

 The whole programming of the physical controller can be performed via the graphical user interface of ControllerBuddy.
 The resulting profile can be exported to a simple JSON-based file format.

 ControllerBuddy offers an overlay, that displays the currently active input mode and the position of the vJoy axes.
 The axes displayed by the overlay can be customized on a per-profile basis.
 The overlay was designed to be used with applications, that are running in (borderless fullscreen) windowed mode.
+On 64-bit Windows ControllerBuddy can interface with the overlay implementation provided by Mumble, which supports DirectX 9/10/11 and OpenGL applications running in fullscreen.

 For maximum platform-independence ControllerBuddy was implemented as a Java application, supporting all three major operating systems Windows, Mac OS X and Linux when running as a server.
 When running as a client currently only Windows is supported.